Faculty Experts

 Karen Matthews

-Karen is the Founder and CEO of Purpose-Driven Consulting (PDC), a provider of tailored technical, business and career development services and training.
-Prior to PDC, she held senior positions in Corning Incorporated’s Science & Technology Division, most recently working in early-stage markets, innovation and disruptive technologies for the optical communications sector to identify and help implement new growth opportunities in both wired (fiber, cable and connectivity) and wireless.
-Her focus on moving concepts through to commercialization remains, with a current emphasis on Agile Technology Transfer, Digital Transformation, 5G, the Internet of Things and Industry 4.0 Innovation.
+Matthews is the founder and CEO of Purpose-Driven Consulting (PDC), a tailored technical business and career development services and training provider.
+Before founding PDC, she held senior positions in Corning Incorporated’s Science and Technology Division, most recently working in early-stage markets, innovation and disruptive technologies for the optical communications sector.
+She has helped to identify and help implement new growth opportunities in wired (fiber, cable and connectivity) and wireless.
+She continues to focus on moving concepts to commercialization, with an emphasis on agile technology transfer, digital transformation, 5G, the Internet of Things and Industry 4.0 Innovation.

-Dr. Matthews has authored numerous publications and patents and is a member of several technical and professional organizations.
-She has served as an Executive Board member of Georgia Tech’s Center for the Development and Application of Internet of Things Technologies (CDAIT) – sitting on the Research Work Group and leading the Thought Leadership Work Group therein.
-Most recently, she has been invited as keynote speaker, technical Subject Matter Expert, moderator, panelist, open forum discussion leader and trainer at various 5G, Internet of Things, smart manufacturing, digital transformation, technical, business and diversity conferences.
+Matthews has authored numerous publications and patents and is a member of several technical and professional organizations.
+She has served as an executive board member of Georgia Tech’s Center for the Development and Application of Internet of Things Technologies, sitting on its research work group and leading its thought leadership work group.
+She has been invited as keynote speaker, technical subject-matter expert, moderator, panelist, open forum discussion leader and trainer at various 5G, Internet of Things, smart manufacturing, digital transformation, technical, business and diversity conferences.

 Mark Moon

-Associate Professor, Department of Marketing; Fellow, Global Supply Chain Institute; Director, Greg & Lisa Smith Global Leadership Scholars; Lyle & Marcella Flaskurud Faculty Fellow
+Associate Professor, Department of Marketing; Fellow, Global Supply Chain Institute

 Mark A. Moon is an Associate Professor of Marketing at the University of Tennessee, Knoxville.
 Prior to joining the UT faculty in 1993, Moon earned his Ph.D. from the University of North Carolina at Chapel Hill.
 He also holds MBA and BA degrees from the University of Michigan in Ann Arbor.
 Moon’s professional experience includes positions in sales and marketing with IBM and Xerox.
 He teaches at the undergraduate, MBA, and Executive MBA levels, and teaches Demand Planning, Forecasting, and Marketing Strategy in numerous Executive Programs offered at the University of Tennessee’s Center for Executive Education.
 Moon’s primary research interests are in buyer/seller relationships, demand management, and sales forecasting.
 He has published in the International Journal of Forecasting, Supply Chain Management Review, Journal of Personal Selling and Sales Management, Journal of Business Forecasting, Journal of Marketing Education, Marketing Education Review, Business Horizons, Industrial Marketing Management, and several national conference proceedings.
 Moon is also the author, along with John T. (Tom) Mentzer of Sales Forecasting Management: A Demand Management Approach, available from Sage Publications.
 He has consulted with numerous companies including Eastman Chemical, Hershey Foods, Lucent Technologies, DuPont, Union Pacific Railroad, Motorola, Sony, and Sara Lee.